 ALBERTA’S POLICIES FOR CHILDREN WITH TYPE 1 DIABETES IN SCHOOL

 Alberta operates under the authority of the Alberta School Act.
+In 2019, they implemented a provincial policy for children with diabetes in school.

 It suggests that children with type 1 diabetes should have an Individual Care Plan.
 The plan will address both daily management and offer an emergency plan.
 They should be developed with collaboration between parents, the school, and health service partners.
 They should be reviewed, and changed if needed, on an annual basis.